 - Bring sufficient prescription medicine if you take it on a regular basis.

 - Over the counter medications such as aspirin, can be bought in North America to save space, but it is okay to bring a small amount in case you need it for immediate use.

 - Extra pair of eyeglasses or contact lenses if you wear them.

-.
+Quick tip: Have a list of all your medications prescribed and signed by a doctor to show legitimacy.
 Also, make sure what you're bringing with you is considered legal in your destination country.
-If you're unsure, ask your doctor or check the Transportation Security Administration
+If you're unsure, ask your doctor or check the Transportation Security Administration website.

 Important documents to bring (originals or copies, as applicable):

 - Detailed and up-to-date medical and dental records, if possible.
 Make sure your records reflect recent visits to your local health care professionals for general examinations, blood tests, dental and eye check-ups, x-rays, etc. These will help American and Canadian doctors get a better idea of past diagnoses and accordingly offer treatments.

 - Immunization record, even if it was already turned in to your University, it is good to have a spare copy!

 - Official transcripts from secondary schools, colleges or universities.